matkoch/matkoch.github.io/_posts/2020-02-04-yaml-hell-in-devops.md

 <div class="tweet" tweetID="1207435056316375042">The the YAML is essentially: run build.cake</div>

 Great thing, right?
 We gain the **benefit of being loosely coupled** from the CI system, so we don't experience a vendor lock-in, and can easily switch if we need to.
-Another plus, is that we can easily execute the build locally.
-However, this approach also comes with its drawbacks: **we deliberately avoid using features of the CI system** like parallelization of tasks or build queue optimization.
+Another plus, is that we can easily **execute the build locally**, which makes troubleshooting much easier.
+However, this approach also comes with a drawback: **we deliberately avoid using features of the CI system** like parallelization of tasks or build queue optimization.
 We basically gained portability and ease of use at the cost of provided value of the CI system.

 ## Merging Approaches